edwardchchen/edwardchchen/README.md

 ### Hi there, I'm Edward Chen 👋

 - 🔭 I’m currently working on my portfolio website
-- 🌱 I’m currently learning computer networking / applied machine learning
+- 🌱 Learning computer networking / applied machine learning
-- ⚡ Interests: Tech, Cloud Computing, Cars, Photography
+- ⚡ Interests: Tech, Cloud Computing, Cars, Motorsport, Photography

 :star: Here are some projects that I have worked on: